kneron/document_center/docs/plus_c/introduction/introduction.md

 **Note**:
 - [1] If the minimum version is not written, this feature is supported from v2.1.1.
 - [2] If the minimum version is not written, this feature is supported from v2.3.0.
+- [3] The official support for KL730 starts on v3.0.0, and only support KL730 model under toolchain version 0.25.0

 The following components are contained in Kneron PLUS: